kalashjha20/DS-TASK-1/README.md

   ->Detecting demographic shifts across regions and time periods ->Supporting research and policy analysis in demography, economics, and social sciences
 ## CONCLUSION:
-### During the data analysis I have got valuable insights into the distribution of the selected variable in the dataset.
-This analysis lays the foundation for further exploration and modeling tasks in the data science workflow.
+#### During the data analysis I have got valuable insights into the distribution of the selected variable in the dataset.
+This analysis lays the foundation for further exploration and modeling tasks in the data science workflow.It will help in gaining experience to enhance my data analysis skill.